sloppyjuicy/archive-components/README.md

-# Chassis Web Components
+# Chassis Web Components (formerly NGN Web Components)

-The chassis- Web Components library is a collection of vanilla web components.
+The Chassis Web Components library is a collection of vanilla web components.
 The library is designed to isolate common functionality and deliver it in a simple, reusable manner.

 For a list of components, see the [custom tags directory](./tree/master/tags).
 You can also see these elements in action by looking at the [examples site](http://ngnjs.github.io/chassis-components/documentation).
-Unfamiliar with chassis-?
+Unfamiliar with Chassis/NGN?
 Head over to the [ngn.js.org](http://ngn.js.org).

-## Using chassis- Web Components
+## Using Chassis Web Components

 The web components are available via the [JSDelivr CDN](http://www.jsdelivr.com/projects/ngn-components), npm, or bower.
 You can also download them from the [releases page](./releases).